-Some channels on your interface are configurable as instrument inputs to connect electric guitars or basses directly.
-Select INST for these channels to switch the 1⁄4" jack contacts to a high impedance, unbalanced input.
-INST mode is confirmed by a red LED on the front panel.
+Some of the channels on your interface will be configurable as dedicated instrument inputs for connecting electric guitars and basses directly.
+Selecting INST for these channels switches the 1⁄4" jack contacts of the input to a high impedance, unbalanced input to configure it for direct connection of electric guitars/basses.
+Selection of INST mode is confirmed by a red LED on the unit's front panel.
 Depending on the Scarlett model you have, you may be able to select INST or LINE from the front panel of the unit as well.